podium-lib/podlet/README.md

 #### name

 The name the podlet identifies itself by.
-This value must be in camelCase.
+This value can contain upper and lower case letters, numbers, the - character and the \_ character.
+No spaces.
+When shadow DOM is used, either via the `useShadowDOM` constructor option or via the `wrapWithShadowDOM` method, the name must comply with custom element naming rules.
+See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define#valid_custom_element_names) for more information.

 _Example:_